dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 The delete operation might fail because of transient network problems.
 Transient network errors are more likely when the database is in the cloud.
 The `saveChangesError` parameter is `false` when the Delete page `OnGetAsync` is called from the UI.
 When `OnGetAsync` is called by `OnPostAsync` because the delete operation failed, the `saveChangesError` parameter is `true`.

-The `OnPostAsync` method retrieves the selected entity, then calls the <xref:Microsoft.EntityFrameworkCore.DbContext.Remove(System.Object)> method to set the entity's status to `Deleted`.
+The `OnPostAsync` method retrieves the selected entity, then calls the [Remove](xref:Microsoft.EntityFrameworkCore.DbContext.Remove(System.Object)) method to set the entity's status to `Deleted`.
 When `SaveChanges` is called, a SQL `DELETE` command is generated.
 If `Remove` fails:

 * The database exception is caught.
 * The Delete pages `OnGetAsync` method is called with `saveChangesError=true`.